boscoh/pdbremix/readme.md

 	parallel(v, axis)
 	perpendicular(v, axis)

-Vectors will be used to represent coordinates/points, velocities, displacements etc. Functions are provided to measure their geometric properties:
+Vectors will be used to represent coordinates/points, velocities, displacements, etc. Functions are provided to measure their geometric properties:

 	distance(p1, p2)
 	vec_angle(a, b)